 Across the globe, women depend more on natural resources and yet have limited access to them.
 In rural communities, girls bear the responsibility of getting food, water and other household resources.
 But as climate change causes droughts, floods, and erratic heavy rainfalls, they are bound to travel longer distances.

-An example supporting this hard fact is the heavy drought in Kenya in 2022 where women were hit the hardest by the crisis through female genital mutilation, child marriage and gender-based violence.
-A UNICEF report revealed that women and girls in India spend 150 million hours collecting water each day, which is equivalent to a workforce of one million people.
+An example supporting this hard fact is the heavy drought of 2022 in Kenya, where women were hit the hardest by the crisis through female genital mutilation, child marriage and gender-based violence.
+A UNICEF report revealed that women and girls in India spend 150 million hours collecting water every day, which is equivalent to a workforce of one million people.

 Adding on, women account for over 60% of agricultural workers in India and are responsible for up to 90% of the post-harvest work; according to a study by the International Food Policy Research Institute, climate change is projected to reduce agricultural yields in India by 18.6% for wheat and 10.8% for rice by 2050.
 This further backs up the fact that women are disproportionately affected by climate change.